PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 - **Safe primes** are those primes $p$ of form $p=2q+1$, where $q$ is another prime.
 They are of strong cryptographic interest.
 - **Sophie-Germain primes** are the converse, those primes $p$ such that $q=2p+1$, is another prime.
 Of course, they share the relevance of safe primes.

-Finally, drawing all comparisons, we get the following.
+All comparisons drawn, we get the following result.

 | Star class   | Chromaticity    | Percentage | Prime number class     | Percentage  |
 |--------------|-----------------|------------|------------------------|-------------|